 An Outside View of a Professional Poker Player’s Life

 Most people first see the life of a professional poker player via televised poker tour (i.e. fancy production that offers a seven-figure payday and celebrity treatment in exotic locations).
 But make no mistake: playing poker for a living is anything but a game.
-With big money on the line, the most successful poker pros treat it as a business with the biggest consideration being their bankroll.
+With big money on the line, the most successful poker pros treat it as a business.
+This means the biggest consideration is their bankroll.

 The reality is much different than what you see on heavily-edited television programs.
 While there are some elite players who collect those big paychecks, the average poker player grinds away at much lower limits under less-than “celebrity” circumstances.

 While tournaments provide the big paychecks, it’s the cash games that pay the bills.
-With several variants of poker now being spread, evaluating which game type suits your abilities and will also provide the greatest return on your investment is one of the biggest decisions a player can make.
+With several variants of poker now being spread, evaluating which game type suits your abilities and will also provide the greatest return on your investment.
+This is one of the biggest decisions a player can make.

 For many professional players, self-worth is tied to success at the tables.
 No matter how good you are, there will be times when you make all of the right moves and still lose.
-Extended periods of significant losses have a negative effect on your state of mind and can effect future play, as well as your overall well-being.
+Extended periods of significant losses have a negative effect on your state of mind.
+And effect future play, as well as your overall well-being.

 Become a Successful Professional Poker Player

 The most successful players maintain a life outside of the poker-sphere; they have good friends to spend time with, hobbies to pursue and are healthy and fit.
 The reward for their dedication, hard work and balanced lifestyle is a job with unlimited freedom and opportunities.